NASA's Pandora SmallSat Mission: Simulating the Impact of Stellar Photospheric Heterogeneity and Its Correction: Discussion

-Each simulated epoch in our analysis is modeled independently, without enforcing shared stellar parameters or spectral components across visits.
-In our nominal simulations, we assume that each transit is centered within a visit that includes symmetric pre- and post-transit baselines, and that the ten epochs are obtained consecutively.
+In our nominal simulations, we assume that each transit is centered within a visit that includes symmetric pre- and post-transit baselines, and that the 10 epochs are obtained consecutively.
 In practice, scheduling constraints \citep{Foote2023} may lead to asymmetric baseline coverage (e.g., more pre- than post-transit time) and epochs that are separated in time rather than acquired back-to-back.

 Our inference framework depends primarily on the total out-of-transit baseline duration within each visit rather than on its symmetry about transit.
 Moderate asymmetries in pre- and post-transit coverage are therefore unlikely to qualitatively affect our conclusions.
 Non-consecutive sampling, however, would probe different rotational phases and potentially different active-region configurations, which could yield a broader range of spot filling factors across epochs.
-Nonetheless, our simulations are intentionally designed to explore a wide range of spot filling factors, thereby capturing the variability expected from sampling at disparate stellar phases.
+Nonetheless, our simulations are intentionally designed to explore a wide range of spot filling factors \vone{(0--68\%)}, thereby capturing the variability expected from sampling at disparate stellar phases.
 Thus, although we do not explicitly model long-term evolution between widely separated visits, we do not expect non-consecutive sampling to alter our conclusions.